-Required R-value for the Western Cape: The insulation must achieve an R-value 3.70 down as well as up.
+Required R-value for the Western Cape: The insulation must achieve an R-value of 3.70 down as well as up.

 Insulation R-value 3.70

-A home with no Sisalation foil must be insulated with insulation achieving the R-value 3.70.
+A home with no Sisalation foil must be insulated with insulation achieving the R-value of 3.70.
 For this reason, the roof insulation will be fitted directly on the ceiling between the beams.
 And because the insulation is fitted directly on the ceiling, the roof space’s heat will not enter the home in summer.
 Resulting in the optimum benefit.

-Likewise in winter, the same will apply.
+Likewise, in winter, the same will apply.
 As with the summer benefit, the insulation will block the home’s warm air from escaping into the roof space.
 As the warm air in the home rises, the result is the insulation will block this loss.
 Thereby resulting in a warmer home in winter.

-Now, this is achieved with an R-value 3.70, allowing a winter R-value and a summer R-value 3.70.
+This is achieved with an R-value of 3.70, allowing a winter R-value and a summer R-value of 3.70.

 Insulation and Sisaltion Foil R-value 3.70 Combined